 One of the requirements you have to fulfill is attending HECM counseling.

 You can find a counselor on the HUD website.
-Your counselor will help you understand how HECMs work and what the pros and cons of reverse mortgages are.
+Your counselor will help you understand how HECMs work and what the pros and cons are.

 Based on a $200K loan with a 4% interest rate and a 30 year term